 If you would like to contact SWCA regarding the accessibility of our website or need assistance completing the application process, please email firstname.lastname@example.org or call 1-480-581-5378.
 This contact information is for accommodation requests only and cannot be used to inquire about the status of applications.

 SWCA is committed to salary equity and salary transparency for all its employees.
 In alignment with this commitment, SWCA posts good faith pay ranges in all its advertised job postings to promote pay equity and transparency.

-A Vice President within the Midwest/Northeast subregion can expect a salary of $163,800/year to $231,504/year_.
-Actual pay within this range may depend on experience, qualifications, geographic location, client requirements where applicable, and other factors permitted by law._ Regular-status employees are also eligible for performance bonuses.
+An employee in this Albuquerque-based position can expect a salary of $78,000–101,920/year.
+Actual pay within this range may depend on experience, qualifications, geographic location, client requirements where applicable, and other factors permitted by law.
+Regular-status employees are also eligible for performance bonuses.
 Candidates are also encouraged to consider SWCA’s Total Rewards package, which includes a competitive Benefits package, forward-thinking workplace flexibility, outstanding corporate culture, award-winning career development, and more.